 Make-up exams, quizzes and other assignments are only allowed in the event of a college excused absence or as otherwise scheduled with the instructor.
 It is the student's responsibility to inform the instructor beforehand, or in the event of an emergency, immediately afterward, so that other arrangements can be made.
 The student must initiate scheduling any make-up exams, quizzes, or any other assignments with the instructor.
 Exams, quizzes, or other assignment will be assigned an automatic zero (0) unless they are scheduled with the instructor for completion later.

-Students who fail to submit any graded assessments for two (2) consecutive weeks, will be dropped from the course.
+Students who fail to submit any graded assessments for two (2) consecutive weeks in a 16-week course, or for one (1) week in an 8-week course, will be dropped from the course.